aztec-pioneers/wormhole-demo/packages/relayer/README.md

 The relayer logs its status at various stages:
 - Connection status to Spy service
-- Connection status to blockchain nodes
+- Connection status to verification service
 - VAA processing events
 - Transaction submission results